What is Urbit?

 What are comets and moons?

-In addition to the three classes of Azimuth points mentioned above, there are two other kinds of Urbit identities that are not registered on Azimuth.
+In addition to the three classes of identities mentioned above, there are two other kinds of Urbit ships that are not registered in the Urbit ID / Azimuth contracts.

 Moons are 64 bits, issued by planets, and have names like